Aakya018/Codealpha_Hangman-Game/README.md

 - **Game Loop**: Runs until the word is guessed or attempts run out.
 - **Feedback**: Displays progress and the result of each guess.
 - **End of Game**: Notifies the user of a win or loss.
+- **levels**:after each win level increased.here guess attempts will be decreased.

 ## Sample Output
 Welcome to Hangman!